NVIDIA/gdrcopy/README.md

 CUDA and GPU display driver must be installed before building and/or installing GDRCopy.
 The installation instructions can be found in https://developer.nvidia.com/cuda-downloads.

 GPU display driver header files are also required.
-If you install the driver (or CUDA) using *runfile*, DKMS support option must be selected.
-If you install it via package management,
+They are installed as a part of the driver (or CUDA) installation with  *runfile*.
+If you install the driver via package management, we suggest
 - On RHEL, `sudo dnf module install nvidia-driver:latest-dkms`.
 - On Debian, `sudo apt install nvidia-dkms-<your-nvidia-driver-version>`.